- Letter from the President, Ron Royall

 Third party data providers are supplying anonymous unique AD ID data for devices that have been present in specified locations for marketing companies to target.
 Data is obtained in as little as 72-hours (soon to be within 24-hours) after a device was in the targeted location, such as a shopping mall on Black Friday or a car dealership.
 This allows for timely data without personal security or privacy hurdles associated with real-time location data.

 Data derived from GeoFraming will not include names, email addresses, or report the specific matching of devices to the household.
 It will provide you with a list of addresses from the devices present at your GeoFramed Event or locations.
-From there you can overlay information from a consumer database by matching the address to create a profile of the audience.
+From there you can overlay information from a consumer database by matching the address to create a profile of the audience that includes names, estimated incomes or any other demographic available.

 Collection of Ad IDs and location data is, of course, limited based on users that have opted-in or have the appropriate settings running on their apps.